ripta/rt/README.md

   The first row of a CSV file is assumed to be the header.
 - YAML, JSON, and GOB support multiple documents in one stream.

+EDN only supports output for now, due to EDN accepting `any` as the key to maps.

 Resulting diff currently only in unified diff of YAML (see example).

 ```